35 Paleo Cabbage Recipes Your Grandma Would Be Proud Of

 Ingredients: smoked bacon, green cabbage, yellow onion, carrot, black pepper.

-This is a really adaptable recipe that gives you a tasty and colourful side to serve with sausage, chops or grilled meats.
+This is a really adaptable recipe that gives you a tasty and colorful side to serve with sausage, chops or grilled meats.
 I have even been known to have this on its own for lunch!
 On the Paleo diet, leftovers can easily be transformed into breakfast for the next day, so any of this slaw could be reheated and topped with eggs next morning!

 – Buy This Cook That